equitypay/eqpay/README.md

   * https://github.com/equitypay/eqpayinfo-api#eqpayinfo-api-documentation

-What is EqPay Core?
+What is EquityPay Core?
 ------------------

-EqPay Core is our primary mainnet wallet.
+EquityPay Core is our primary mainnet wallet.
 It implements a full node and is capable of storing, validating, and distributing all history of the EqPay network.
-EqPay Core is considered the reference implementation for the EqPay network.
+EquityPay Core is considered the reference implementation for the EqPay network.

-EqPay Core currently implements the following:
+EquityPay Core currently implements the following:

 * Sending/Receiving EQPAY coins
 * Sending/Receiving QRC20 tokens on the EqPay network